decentraland/adr/content/ADR-116-fast-bootstrapping.md

   <img alt="Multiple snapshots" src="resources/RFC-16/multiple_snapshots.png"/>
 </figure>

+Given a time range _[t1, t2]_, a snapshot would contain "_all the entities with entityTimestamp within [t1,t2] that are **active at the generation time**_".
+The information associated to an entity in a snapshot are constant data across different Catalysts: _entityId, entityType, scene, pointers, authChain_ and _entityTimestamp_.
+This is really useful because it implies eventual convergence of the snapshot in different Catalysts.
+It is eventual because it depends on the _generation time_ of the snapshot.

 ### Snapshot process at bootstrap

-A Catalyst asks another for its snapshots, then it will process the same way it's done now, but will save in the database its hash.
+A Catalyst asks another one for its snapshots, then it will process it by deploying all the entities within it, but will save in the database its hash.
 Next time a Catalyst sees this hash, it won't process it again.

 This way we avoid reprocessing snapshots but two complexities arise: